-Boom Festival is possibly the biggest and widely considered her best Psytrance festival in the world.
+Boom Festival is possibly the biggest and widely considered to be the best Psytrance festival in the whole entire world.
 It takes place over 15 days every 2 years.
 Boom will next take place in 2020.
 Boom usually takes place shortly before Ozora and the 2 overlapped this year.
 Manrevelersrs turned up at OZORA midway through the festival coming straight from Boom.

 Modem – Croatia

 Modem generally takes place shortly after Ozora finishes and you will find many people seeking friends to it.
-Mode:m is fast establishing itself as major Psytrance festival.
+Mode:m is fast establishing itself as a major Psytrance festival and a worthy rival to Ozora Festival.
 Many describe it as Ozora’s dark, little brother on account of its edgier sound aesthetic.